 Phase 2: The Birth of GUIs

 The Macintosh, released in 1984, was a watershed moment in the history of personal computing.
-It was the first truly successful computer with a GUI, made accessible to a broad audience at a relatively affordable price.
+It was the first genuinely successful computer with a GUI, made accessible to a broad audience at a relatively affordable price.
 The Macintosh was smaller, cheaper, and more user-friendly than the Lisa, and it quickly captured the public’s imagination.
 The now-iconic 1984 Super Bowl commercial for the Macintosh, directed by Ridley Scott, perfectly encapsulated the machine’s revolutionary appeal.

 At the heart of the Macintosh was the Finder, a file browser that allowed users to open, move, and manage files through a simple point-and-click interface.
 The Macintosh also introduced the concept of the “menu bar,” a feature still fundamental in today’s GUIs.

 Throughout the 80s, other tech companies also dabbled in GUI development.
 IBM launched the TopView in 1985, an early GUI-based multi-tasking environment for IBM PCs, but it failed to gain traction.
-Commodore Amiga, released in 1985, and Atari ST, released in 1986, both offered GUIs and were particularly popular for multimedia applications.
+Commodore Amiga, released in 1985, and Atari ST, released in 1986, offered GUIs and was particularly popular for multimedia applications.

 The latter part of the 1980s witnessed Microsoft’s first foray into the GUI space.
-Microsoft Windows 1.0 was launched in 1985 as an extension to MS-DOS, with the intent to make the operating system more user-friendly.
+Microsoft Windows 1.0 was launched in 1985 as an extension to MS-DOS, intending to make the operating system more user-friendly.
 The interface, however, bore little resemblance to the desktop environments we are familiar with today.
 Instead of overlapping windows, Windows 1.0 used a tiled window management system due to alleged patent concerns over Apple’s overlapping window design.

 Although Windows 1.0 was met with criticism and poor sales, it marked the start of Microsoft’s entry into the GUI market.
-It was the first attempt to bring a GUI to the IBM PC-compatible market, which was rapidly expanding at the time.
+It was the first attempt to bring a GUI to the IBM PC-compatible market, rapidly expanding at the time.
 Windows 1.0 introduced several features that would become standard in later versions, such as scroll bars and ‘OK’ buttons.

 Meanwhile, the Unix-based GUI market was also evolving.
 In 1988, the X Consortium released X11, the latest version of the X Window System.
 X11 introduced many technical improvements and became the standard windowing system for Unix-like operating systems.
 It laid the groundwork for many of the desktop environments used in Linux today, such as GNOME and KDE.